lherman-cs/go-rosbag/README.md

 There are two known alternatives to go-rosbag (at least that I know of):

-* https://github.com/starship-technologies/gobag: This project seems to be lacking a good way to process large rosbags.
-Additionally seems to lack an easy way to Unmarshall messages to structs.
+* https://github.com/starship-technologies/gobag: This project seems to be lacking a good way to process large rosbags, and unmarshall messages to structs.
 * https://github.com/brychanrobot/goros/blob/master/rosbag.go: This project seems to be incomplete and abandoned.

 ## Contributing